-Just turn up at My Dinh bus station at any time from 06.00 AM to 06.00 PM and you will not have to wait long (about 15 minutes) for one of the regular buses to Hoa Binh and from Hoa Binh bus station, you can catch regular buses to Mai Chau.
-The bus ticket to Hoa Binh bus station is around VND 50,000 (USD $2.2).
-The bus driver will kick you off at the right place and point you in the correct direction to Mai Chau if you tell him that you are heading to Mai Chau, if not, you might be dropped off down the road from the bus station.
+Just turn up at My Dinh bus station at any time from 06.00 AM to 06.00 PM.
+You will not have to wait long (about 15 minutes) for one of the regular buses to Hoa Binh.
+Then from Hoa Binh bus station, you can catch regular shuttle buses to Mai Chau.
+The bus ticket to Hoa Binh bus station is around VND 50,000 (US$2.4).
+Tell the bus driver that you are heading to Mai Chau, he will drop you off at the right place and show you the correct direction to Mai Chau.

-Instead of bus transportation, a motorbike excursion is a favorite choice of many adventurer seekers.
-In spite of many busy, dusty, noisy and potentially lethal highways, the drivers from Hanoi will be rewarded with some awesome stretches and particularly jaw-dropping views over the surrounding paddy fields and limestone karst scenery.
+Instead of bus transportation, a motorbike excursion is a favorite choice of many adventure seekers.
+In spite of busy, dusty, noisy and potentially lethal highways, the drivers from Hanoi will be rewarded with some awesome stretches, particularly jaw-dropping views over the surrounding paddy fields and limestone karst scenery.

-Located on 15C road – the main road of Thanh Lam commune and in close vicinity to many tourist attractions, Pu Luong Retreat remains prominent among a number of homestays and inns here.
+The next day you can continue moving from Mai Chau to Pu Luong, where you can find Pu Luong Retreat.
+Located on 15C road – the main road of Thanh Lam commune and in close vicinity to many tourist attractions, it remains prominent among a number of homestays and inns here.
 Not being equipped with modern facilities, Pu Luong Retreat gives all guests the truly sense of nature.
 Expect the cost to be about $13-$20 per night.

-What to do in your independent trip to Mai Chau?
+What to do on your independent trip from Mai Chau to Pu Luong?

 - Enjoy jaw-dropping scenery, the marvelous waterfalls, water-wheel and explore the surrounding countryside on back of a bicycle.